 It's certainly possible, midlife crisis divorces do happen (and more frequently than necessary), but I can't say for sure for Sheila’s husband without more information.

 So, what should Shelley do in response to her husband wanting out?

 Here are a few things that can make a difference.

 - Be Patient.
 One of the biggest mistakes partners make in these situations is to either pressure for a decision or chase to keep them from leaving.
 Nothing will push him away faster than ultimatums and desperation.

 - Don't Make a Quick Decision.
-The uncertainty of the future of a marriage can lead a lot of people to make a life changing decision based more on feelings than a well thought out plan.
+The uncertainty of the future of a marriage can lead a lot of people to make a big life changing decision based more on feelings than on a well thought out plan.
 This is most likely what Shelley's husband is doing, so she shouldn't jump on board and do it too.

 - Go to Counseling.
 Get some objective, professional help in making your decisions.
 Learning how to manage the racing 'why' thoughts can be priceless.
 So can finding out how to save a marriage when your husband says he doesn't love you.

 The truth is that many marriages go through times when one partner or the other wonders if things might be over.
 What helps some last where others fail is the ability to communicate and look at the bigger picture.

 I've seen many men like Shelley's husband change their mind about ending their marriage.
-The true answer about how to know when your marriage is really over comes over time and is shown through actions, not just feelings and words.
+The true answer about how to know when your marriage is really over comes over time and is found through actions, not just feelings and words.

 Editor's Note: This post was originally published on July 17, 2014 and has been updated with new information for accuracy and comprehensiveness.

 - My Ex Husband Wants To Get Back Together Even Though We're Divorced

 - I Think I Want A Divorce But I'm Not Sure